 “Quitting?
 But you love teaching.”

-Frank looked down at his legs again.
+Frank looked down at his legs.
 The accident had taken more than his ability to walk.

 “I don’t know if that’s true anymore.
-I guess I’m just burned out.
 The kids are rude and don’t listen to me anymore.
 And it’s not just them.
-The monitors don’t even visit my class anymore.
+The monitors don’t even visit my class.
 It’s like I’ve become invisible.”

-Daisy put down her book on the couch next to her pile of other book and rose.
+Daisy put her book on the couch seat next to her, on top of a pile of other books.
 She looked intently at him without saying anything making him a little self-conscious.

 “Okay,” she said.
 “But what are you going to do instead?
 I don’t want you moping around here all the time.
-Just because you can’t walk doesn’t mean you’re useless.”
+Just because you can’t walk doesn’t mean you’re allowed to be useless.”

 “I don’t know what I want to do yet.”
 He looked out the window.
 It was a nice day.
 “I was thinking.
 Maybe doing some studies in… magic, like you.”